How to Create an SEO Optimized Website Design

 • End their search journey with our website: Become their final destination from the search engine results page.

-This is a huge plus when Google sees it.
-As a result, these positive behavior signals have a positive impact on our search engine rankings.
+Google sees these things as big wins.
+As a result, these behavioral signals have a positive impact on our search engine rankings.

 Here's the SEO connection: High bounce rates and short session times signal to Google that your content isn't solving user problems, which directly hurts your rankings.